edbennett/snakemake-novice-lattice/episodes/awkward.md

 - How can I look up metadata based on wildcard values?
 - How can I select different numbers of input files depending on wildcard values?
-- How can I have a rule depend on a Python source file that relies on importing files from subdirectories?
+- How can I tell Snakemake not to regenerate a file?

 ::::::::::::::::::::::::::::::::::::::::::::::::::